wagoid/commitlint-github-action/README.md

   commitlint:
     runs-on: ubuntu-latest
     steps:
-      - uses: actions/checkout@v3
+      - uses: actions/checkout@v4
       - uses: wagoid/commitlint-github-action@v6
 ```

 Alternatively, you can run on other event types such as `on: [push]`.
-In that case the action will lint the push event's commit(s) instead of linting commits from a pull request.
+In that case, the action will lint the push event's commit(s) instead of linting commits from a pull request.
 You can also combine `push` and `pull_request` together in the same workflow.

 ### Using with GitHub Merge Queues